 Density - Some grades refer to the density of the Bean.
 Used mainly in Central and South America

 SHB or SHG - Refers to coffees grown at an elevation above 4000 feet coffees grown at a higher elevation and produces a more dense bean.
-SHB - means Strictly Hard Bean and SHG - means Strictly High Bean.
+SHB - means Strictly Hard Bean and SHG - means Strictly High Grown.

 HB - Refers to beans grown below 4000 feet and are a less dense bean.
 An exception to this Grade is Brazil where hard and soft are a grade of the flavor not the bean density.
 In this case a Hard Bean has a harsh astringent mouth feel while a Soft Bean has a mild or fine taste.